New Restore-tested across both platforms — the 2026 backup verdict is in Jump to the verdict →

 Acronis vs Backblaze, answered

-Which is better for personal use — Acronis or Backblaze?
+Which is cheaper, Acronis or Backblaze?

-Does Backblaze protect against ransomware?
+Does either service protect against ransomware?